G-Rgn/Bracelet-Indicateur-Sportif/README.md

     - Press it during 3 seconds to enter in deep sleep
     - During deep sleep, touch again to wake up the bracelet

+## ESPNOW setup
+### Informations
+For the purpose of this project, we are using the ESPNOW protocol to establish a communication between the LilyGo (slave) and an ESP32 (master).
+Note that it is very important to have the MAC adress of each device to allow them to communicate.

+### ESP32 Code

+### ESPNOW in LilyGO code